 - Performance < Preset standards

 - Performance > Preset standards

-This stage calls for taking action according to the results of comparison achieved in stage 3.
-After comparing performance against preset standards, manager can take these actions:
+This stage calls for taking action according to the results of the comparison achieved in stage 3.
+After comparing performance against preset standards, the manager can take these actions:

 - Meeting standards: If the performance/ process meets the set standards, he has to decide how to sustain its level or increase it.

-- Falling short of standards: If performance/ process does not meet the set criteria, he has to find out the reason behind this; whether to involve more resources or not and look for the possible corrective actions.
+- Falling short of standards: If performance/ process does not meet the set criteria, he has to find out the reason behind this; whether to involve more resources or not, and look for possible corrective actions.

-So, the control process is an on-going process to ensure we do not get off track and stay attached to achieving the organizational goals.
-Feedback given by managers is valuable in this regard as this can help employees improve their performance and ultimately it can increase efficiency of processes.
+So, the control process is an ongoing process to ensure we do not get off track and stay attached to achieving the organizational goals.
+Feedback given by managers is valuable in this regard.
+This helps employees improve their performance and ultimately it can increase the efficiency of the processes.

-Leading function requires a manager to act as a leader throughout the management process.
-A leader is someone who directs and inspires people towards the achievement of the goals, motivates them and possesses a strong vision.
+The leading function of management requires a manager to act as a leader throughout the management process.
+A leader is someone who directs and inspires people toward the achievement of goals, motivates them, and possesses a strong vision.
 Becoming a successful manager requires one to be a good leader who helps employees in their professional growth thus, accelerating the growth of the organization.
 I have written a detailed blog on leadership and management which you can read to improve your leadership abilities.

 Leading is the most prominent among the 4 basic functions of management.
 It caps other functions as a good leader has the ability to plan, organize and control the activities & resources of the company.

 Implementing these 4 basic functions of management